-Water Certificate of Compliance
+Water Certificate of Compliance COC

-What is a Water Compliance Certificate?
+What is a Water Certificate of Compliance (COC)?

 A Water Compliance Certificate is needed to make sure that no clean water goes to waste.
 This certificate is required as a local by-law and only applies to properties sold where the City of Cape Town is the municipal authority.
-This came into effect in March 2011.
+It came into effect in March 2011.

 The City of Cape Town Water By-Law, Section 14(1), stipulates that before a property can be transferred, a Schedule 4 Certificate of Compliance for the water installation must be issued.
 The installation must meet the by-laws as well as the SANS 10252 and SANS 10254 regulations.